morimoriysmoon/sish/READMEMORE.md

 2. Docker compose
    - https://docs.docker.com/compose/install/

-## Git clone
+## Clone git repository
 	git clone https://github.com/morimoriysmoon/sish.git

 ## Build
-At the moment, sish has an issue with Global Request command. sish does not send reply for Global Request command to client unless errors are found.
+~~At the moment, sish has an issue with Global Request command. sish does not send reply for Global Request command to client unless errors are found.
 I hope it will be fixed soon.
-So as to avoid the issue, we need to build docker image with source.
+So as to avoid the issue, we need to build docker image with source.~~ fixed.

 	cd sish
 	sudo docker build -t sish-grr-fix ./
+	or
+	sudo DOCKER_BUILDKIT=1 docker build -t sish-grr-fix ./

+## Check if image is properly created
+	sudo docker images

 ## Private key for sish
 By default, sish will generate private key unless given by user.
 The algorithm "Ed25519" will be used by default.
 However, JSch does not support "Ed25519" algorithm.
 So we need to create own private key with different algorithm.\